atom/atom/docs/build-instructions/linux.md

 ### /usr/bin/env: node: No such file or directory

-If you get this notice when attempting to `script/build`, you either do not have Node.js installed, or node isn't identified as Node.js on your machine.
+If you get this notice when attempting to `script/build`, you either do not have Node.js installed, or node is not identified as Node.js on your machine.
-If it's the latter, entering `sudo ln -s /usr/bin/nodejs /usr/bin/node` into your terminal may fix the issue.
+If it is the latter, entering `sudo ln -s /usr/bin/nodejs /usr/bin/node` into your terminal may fix the issue.

+If you encounter this while running `sudo script/grunt install` and `sudo which node` yields `which: no node in (/sbin:/bin:/usr/sbin:/usr/bin)`, while `which node` yields `/usr/local/bin/node` then amending `sudo script/grunt install` to `sudo env "PATH=$PATH" script/grunt install` may be required.
+See also [#8283](https://github.com/atom/atom/issues/8283).

 #### You can also use Alternatives

-On some variants (mostly Debian based distros) it's preferable for you to use Alternatives so that changes to the binary paths can be fixed or altered easily:
+On some variants (mostly Debian based distros) it is preferable for you to use Alternatives so that changes to the binary paths can be fixed or altered easily:

 ```sh